Stubberson/the-odin-project/README.md

 # The Odin Project
 This is my repo for learning web development with [The Odin Project](https://www.theodinproject.com/).
+At the same time, I'm learning git and GitHub.

 I'll update this README file every now and then to keep track of my progress.